-Blood flow to the lower extremities is a high pressure system.
+Blood flow to the lower extremities is a high-pressure system.
 Your arteries pump blood away from your heart.
 In additions, the forces of gravity push blood down when standing.

-This is why simply elevating your legs can alleviate swelling.
+This is why simply elevating your legs can alleviate the swelling.
 By just elevating your legs at night you can literally have the swelling completely resolved by the next morning.

 Why does swelling resolve overnight?

-There two main facts that best explain why swelling during pregnancy diminishes overnight.
+There two main facts that best explain why swelling during a pregnancy diminishes overnight.
 The first is the physiology behind swelling and the second is the clinical observation:

 - Physiology: The vascular pressure gradients that lead to the extravasation of fluid into the tissues is the physiology.
 This being said, the physiologic solution takes care of itself when you lie down to sleep at night.
 It is simply because your legs and kidneys are at the same level as your heart.
 Fluid in the tissues flows back into your blood vessels.
 Your blood returns with this fluid to your heart and is then sent to your kidneys where the fluid is filtered out of your body all night long.

 - Clinical Observation: So know that the fluid is able to be mobilized back to your heart what is the clinical observation?
 Most new moms or pregnant women know the answer to this.
 Urinating frequently throughout the night.
 The increased perfusion to the kidneys allows the extra fluid to be filtered out, only to start the entire process over the next day when your feet hit the ground in.
 So elevate your legs whenever possible!